 A recently-launched ‘charity-of-charities’ plans to help plug NZ’s growing financial generation gap by channeling surplus government pension payments to groups combating child poverty.

-Sarah Trotman, Spend My Super founder and chief executive, said while many retirees depended on the universal NZ Superannuation income for survival, the government-funded payment was simply extra pocket money for others.
+Sarah Trotman, Spend My Super chief executive, said while many retirees depended on the universal NZ Superannuation income for survival, the government-funded payment was simply extra pocket money for others.

 Trotman said about 1 per cent of those eligible for NZ Super have not applied for the pension “and maybe 2 to 3 per cent of the 600,000 or so superannuitants don’t need it at all”.

 She said rather than refusing the pension, or frittering it away on personal spending, this wealthy group of older New Zealanders could redirect NZ Super payments (that range from about $318 to $380 per week) to the new charity.

 “But we would like all those on NZ Super to see if they could give something – just $20 a week, perhaps – to help the next generations,” she said.